mmunz/ddev-sitediff-demo/README.md

 # Sitediff demo

-A small demo to show, how sitediff works.
+A small demo to show how sitediff works.
 For this demo we assume we have two sites:

 - actual: An actual project
 - upgrade: an upgrade we work on for the project